 Students Must Complete a Minimum of 11 credits in this program at Fanshawe College to meet the Program Residency requirement and graduate from this program

-Professional background and experience judged by the College to be equivalent to the above
+Five years of work experience in the Financial Services Industry as judged by the College to be equivalent

 English Language Requirements